darthbhyrava/wisp/1-public_domain_poems/README.md

   A label indicating the genre or format of the work (e.g., `"Prose"`, `"Verse"`, `"Visual"`).

 - **`poem_text`**
-  The whitespace-preserved full text of the poem, extracted from HTML using [`resiliparse`](https://resiliparse.chatnoir.eu/en/stable/).
+  The whitespace-preserved full text of the poem, extracted using [`resiliparse`](https://resiliparse.chatnoir.eu/en/stable/).
 Includes line breaks, indentation, non-breaking spaces, and other whitespace variants relevant to poetry.

 - **`poem_copyright_and_source`**
   Copyright information and original publication/source metadata.
 Used to determine public domain status when combined with author death year and copyright year.